umbraco/UmbracoDocs/Extending/Section-Trees/sections.md

 ![Custom Section appears displaying Alias](images/custom-section-alias.png)

 When your new custom section appears, you'll notice only the section 'Alias' is displayed inside square brackets.
-This is because Umbraco caters for Multiple Lanaguages in the backoffice, and is looking for a translation file for the current backoffice culture, containing a translation key for your custom section alias.
+This is because Umbraco caters for Multiple Languages in the backoffice, and is looking for a translation file for the current backoffice culture, containing a translation key for your custom section alias.

 Create a /lang folder in the folder where you are creating the implementation for your custom section(if not create one in the app_plugins folder eg */app_plugins/favouritethings/lang*)